-The Reef 2050 Long-Term Sustainability Plan (Reef 2050 Plan) responds to the challenges facing the Great Barrier Reef and presents actions to protect its values, health and resilience, while allowing ecologically sustainable use.
-The Reef 2050 Plan has been developed by the Australian and Queensland governments, together with its partners, including Traditional Owners, industry, scientists and communities, as an overarching strategy for managing the Great Barrier Reef.
+The Reef 2050 Long-Term Sustainability Plan (Reef 2050 Plan) was developed by the Australian and Queensland governments, together with its partners, including Traditional Owners, industry, scientists and communities, as an overarching strategy for managing the Great Barrier Reef.

-A key part of the Reef 2050 Plan is the Reef 2050 Integrated Monitoring and Reporting Program.
+A key initiative of the Reef 2050 Plan is the Reef 2050 Integrated Monitoring and Reporting Program (or ‘RIMReP’).

 The Reef 2050 Integrated Monitoring and Reporting Program is a partnership involving key Australian government environmental management and science agencies, the Great Barrier Reef Marine Park Authority (the Reef Authority), Department of Agriculture, Water and the Environment (AWE), Australian Institute of Marine Science (AIMS), Integrated Marine Observing System (IMOS), CSIRO and the Queensland Government.
 Traditional Owner representatives also form a key part of the Program’s governance.

 The Reef 2050 Integrated Monitoring and Reporting Program vision is to develop a knowledge system that enables resilience-based management of the Great Barrier Reef, and provides managers with a comprehensive understanding of how the Reef 2050 Plan is progressing.